-Author’s Note: Find out more about vitamin D by joining the “Vitamin D Wellness” group on Facebook.
-Read the award-winning Defend Your Life to discover how you can “Defend Your Life” against a vast array of medical conditions.
+Author’s Note: Find out more about vitamin D by reading the award-winning Defend Your Life to discover how you can “Defend Your Life” against a vast array of medical conditions.
 In addition, a brand new update to Defend Your Life called Defend Your Life II is available on Amazon.

 Medical Disclaimer: All material on this website is provided for your information only and may not be construed as, nor should it be a substitute for, professional medical advice.
 The author of this article is not a medical practitioner.
 Please see Terms and Conditions.